Julian048/CS-Everything-but-Internships/README.md

 Curated list of programs, fellowships, and insight series for CS students

-Inspiration goes to @codicate for making the [underclassman version](https://github.com/codicate/underclassmen-internships) that this is based off.
+Inspiration goes to @codicate for making the [underclassman version](https://github.com/codicate/underclassmen-internships) thats kitted with tons of internships and programs dedicated to underclassmen that this is based off of.

 Will do my best to update frequently Stars & PR appreciated!!